-Public Governance, Performance and Accountability Act 2013 (PGPA Act) to prepare a corporate plan for a company
+- the obligations on directors under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) to prepare corporate plans for companies.

 What is a corporate plan?

 - Corporate plans are the primary planning document published by companies.
 A corporate plan sets out the company’s purposes, its operating context, the key activities it intends to pursue, and how performance will be measured and assessed over at least four reporting periods.

 - The nature and complexity of a company determines the scope and complexity of its internal planning processes and, by extension, the content of its corporate plan.

 - Each company needs to decide how its internal planning processes will inform the development of its corporate plan.
 This will involve determining what aspects of its internal planning give the best insight into its purposes, key activities and intended results.